-If you’re curious about the research, I’ll cover some effective ways to do it one of my next posts.
-Stay tuned!
+If you’re curious about how to gather the research, I’ll cover that a bit more in one of my next posts, so stay tuned…

 Seems like forever since my last post and I’m having a heck of a time getting back into it, even though it’s been just 2 weeks.

 Where you fall off your blogging schedule for a bit, and when you try to get back on, you have to force yourself.
 Somehow it winds up being so much harder than it should be, right?

 This struggle is what’s been on my mind lately and today, I’m sharing a blogging workflow to help you (and me!) stick to our blogging schedules, like we mean business.
 This will be part 1 of my Build Your Blog Audience + Traffic series, where I will be digging in to ways to improve your visibility and traffic, and ultimately, set the stage for making money with your online business.

 Why you should be thinking about content funnels, even if you’re starting out

 Specific things to do each week to build your audience and reach your goals